mustafaakgul/social-links-frontend/README.md

     ]
 * "react-bootstrap": "^2.8.0",

-  Note: Please ensure you have installed <code><a href="https://nodejs.org/en/download/">nodejs</a></code>

 To preview and run the project on your device:
 1) Open project folder in <a href="https://code.visualstudio.com/download">Visual Studio Code</a>
 2) In the terminal, run `npm install`
 3) Run `npm start` to view project in browser

-# Naming Conventions
-* Pascal case for both file names, and component names
-* Folder names should be all lowercase

 # Getting Started with Create React App